 EMCCD (Electron Multiplying Charge-Coupled Device) – A CCD imager having for each charge packet an additional series of transfers at sufficiently high voltage to cause electron multiplication, thereby increasing both the signal and the noise so as to minimize the effect of extraneous noise sources.

-ENVG (Enhanced Night Vision Goggle) – A night vision goggle enhanced by the addition of a thermal imaging sensor, the images being registered and combined either optically (ENVG-O) or digitally (ENVG-D).
+ENVG (Enhanced Night Vision Goggle) – A night vision goggle enhanced by the addition of a thermal imaging sensor and fusion of the I2 and thermal channels.